 - paintbrushes in various sizes, paper plates for palettes (if using paint)

-- Optional props/visuals: whole sunflower seeds; photos of people standing next to fully grown sunflowers
+- optional props/visuals: whole sunflower seeds; photos of people standing next to fully grown sunflower

 On the Path:

-Step #1: Observe a copy of the painting Sunflowers by Van Gogh.
+Step 1 Observe a copy of the painting Sunflowers by Van Gogh.
 Instruct the students to look and think, and be able to point to aspects of the painting to support their observations.
 Use open-ended questions, rather than yes/no and emphasize there are no right or wrong answers.
 Validate all comments and keep dialogue moving.
-Good questions to ask: “What do you see?” followed by “What makes you think that?” and “Why do you think the artist painted that?”
+Good questions to ask include: “What do you see?” followed by “What makes you think that?” and “Why do you think the artist painted that?”

-Step #2: Read Camille and the Sunflowers by Laurence Anholt.
-Concepts to discuss after reading: comparing sunflowers to the sun; warm color palette; using color to express feelings
+Step 2 Read Camille and the Sunflowers by Laurence Anholt.
+Concepts to discuss after reading include: comparing sunflowers to the sun; warm color palette; using color to express feelings

 Vocabulary: Vincent Van Gogh, sunflowers, warm palette, expressionism